JohtoSurfer/JohtoSurfer/README.md

 ![](https://github.com/halfrost/halfrost/blob/master/icons/header_.png)

-I'm a Full Stack Developer who enjoys crafting code and building projects from scratch.
-I'm always up for the next challenge, looking to grow, and looking to collaborate with fellow devs to make great stuff.
+I'm a Full Stack Developer who loves coding, solving everyday problems, learning about the next big trend.
+I’m always up for a challenge, learning something new, and teaming up with other devs to build awesome stuff.
-Let's paddle out and see what we can create!

 What I'm About:
 * 💼 Junior Full Stack Developer.